minfeihe-tomtom/minfeihe-tomtom.github.io/index.md

 - Containerized environment in AKS cluster, exposed via Ingress
 ```
 [Instructions & Reference](https://docsify.js.org/#/quickstart).

+Pros:
+- Driven by git code best practices and managed in a GitHub repo.
+- Markdown supported.
+- Flexibility to customise site design with frontend coding.

+Cons:
+- Hosted on Kubernetes cluster, where efforts expected from stability, observebility and computing resources.
+- CI/CD needs to be configured for deployment.
+- No Handy HTTPS, taking efforts to provision and manage TT internal certificate.
+- Visibility management.
+- Involving frontend coding.

 ## Mark
 Mark reads your Markdown file, creates a Confluence page if it doesn’t, uploads attachments if any, translates Markdown into HTML, and updates the contents of the page via REST API.